jrbauti19/tokyo-free-white-react-admin-dashboard/README.md

 We’ve included a few page examples for most used user flows that will give you a solid base for getting started with your new project’s development.
 With very light modifications you can even integrate Tokyo Free White Typescript Dashboard into existing projects giving them a much deserved makeover.
 </p>

 ---
-<h3>Updrade to PRO</h3>

-<p>If you're looking for more features like translations, complex user flows, redux examples and more,  we recommend taking a look at the premium version (Tokyo White Typescript Dashboard) on <a href="https://bloomui.com">bloomui.com</a></p>

----